oxmonty/patrickprunty.com/README.md

 Posts are markdown at `src/routes/blog/<slug>/+page.md` and `src/routes/code/<slug>/+page.md`, with `title`, `description`, `date`, and `image` in the frontmatter.
-Add `draft: true` to keep one out of a build while still seeing it in dev.
+Add `draft: true` to keep one out of a build while still seeing it in development server.

-Projects, links, and feature flags live in `src/lib/config/site.ts`.